Renno231/QuickOS/README.md

 # GooberOS
-This is a fork of OpenOS which automatically runs `/bin/main.lua` after booting. \
+This is QuickOS, a fork of GooberOS (which is a fork of OpenOS).
+Currently QuickOS (QOS) additionally features a headless boot process.
-Opening terminal would require you to hold Ctrl + Shift on boot.
-You can even password protect it! \
+There are plans to add an operating system configuration system to allow for greater programmatic control of the OS.
-GooberOS boots in about a second (without sacrificing functionality), while OpenOS takes 6 seconds.
+The primary feature of QuickOS, that is shared with GooberOS, is boot time of about 1 second (without sacrificing functionality), while OpenOS takes 6 seconds.

 ## List of changes
 1) A custom installer located at `/bin/install.lua` which can also upgrade your installation